omnificentsystems/14525-site/content/peering/policy/_index.md

 * `route`/`route6`/`route-set`: An object, for each prefix announced by the peer, specifying the ASN originating that prefix in BGP

 Omnificent Systems will use the above information to build inbound prefix filters automatically.
 Peers must ensure that this information is kept up to date by themselves and their customers at all times.

-### Anti-spoofing
-###### (*required*)

-Peers must take reasonable measures to prevent IP packets with a spoofed source address being sent to Workonline via any peering interconnection.
-Omnificent Systems will have regard to the nature of the network operated by its peers when determining whether a particular measure is reasonable in this context.

 ### Anti-leak Filtering